node-red/node-red-dashboard/README.md

 ## Multiple Users

-This Dashboard supports multiple individual users.
+This Dashboard supports multiple individual users- see note at top.
 If a widget state on a dashboard changes, the event is emitted only to the dashboard from which it originated.